Clean Water Sonoma-Marin & Clean Water Sonoma-Marin Charitable Trust

 Grassroots Democracy in Action

-MESSAGE FROM MEASURE T CAMPAIGN COORDINATOR JEANNIE RUDD: Many thanks to all of you who supported Measure T and who worked on it so selflessly.
-Those efforts on behalf of our community continue to have a ripple effect that extends beyond today’s horizon.
+MESSAGE FROM MEASURE T CAMPAIGN COORDINATOR JEANNIE RUDD: Many thanks to all of you who supported Measure T and who worked for it so selflessly.
+Those efforts on behalf of our community are rippling beyond today’s horizon.

 According to the The Sonoma County Registrar of Voters, Healdsburg voters rejected Measure T by 57 to 43 percent, in the process, rejecting the opportunity to learn if the sodium fluoride in their water is actually safe for everyone who drinks it.